 Green bean casserole is a staple dish of the Thanksgiving season.
 And each year as I eat it, I promise myself to prepare it more often.
 When made from scratch, this casserole tastes simply amazing.
 And it’s a great opportunity to use season produced and enjoy all the gifts fall is giving us each year.

 The base of my green bean casserole is the mushroom sauce and I will not hide that it really makes or breaks the dish.
 I love mushroom and I put them everywhere I can but in the case of this casserole, they turn it into a spectacular meal that is just mind-blowing.
-I am constantly amazed by how good well-prepared mushrooms can taste.
+It amazes me by how good well-prepared mushrooms can taste.